Pipe Plug Gages

 PIPE PLUG GAGES

-There are three (3) basic styles of pipe plug gages:
+There are three (3) styles of pipe screw thread plug gauges:

 Straight Threaded Pipe Plug Gages

-The NPS (American National Standard Straight Pipe) threaded pipe plug gages consist of two (2) members, a GO and a NOGO member.
-They follow the same gaging principles as the working thread plug gages.
-The part being checked is generally acceptable when the GO member enters completely and the NOGO member does not enter more than 1½ to 3 turns dependent upon customer specifications.
+The NPS (American National Standard Straight Pipe) screw thread pipe plug gages consist of two (2) members, a GO and a NOGO member.
+They follow the same gauging principles as the working screw thread plug gages.
+The part being checked is generally acceptable when the GO screw thread plug gage member enters completely and the NOGO screw thread plug gauge member does not enter more than 1½ to 3 turns.
+In some situations, the customer may elect more of less turns of entry for the NOGO screw thread plug gage member.

-The NPT (American National Standard Taper Pipe) gage consists of one L1 member and is used to check an internal threaded hole.
+The NPT (American National Standard Taper Pipe) gauge consists of one L1 Tapered screw thread gage member and is used to check an internal threaded hole.
 Parts being checked are generally acceptable when they come flush with the notch to plus (+) or minus (-) one turn.
-The L1 plug gage checks the first four (4) threads.
+The L1 tapered screw thread plug gauge checks the first four (4) screw threads.

-NPTF (Dryseal) and ANPT (Aeronautical) thread tolerances are more closely controlled requiring an L3 gage as well as an L1.
-The L3 checks the fifth (5), sixth (6) and seventh (7) threads.
+NPTF (Dryseal) and ANPT (Aeronautical) thread tolerances are more closely controlled requiring an L3 tapered screw thread plug gage as well as an L1.
+The L3 tapered screw thread gauge checks the fifth (5), sixth (6) and seventh (7) screw threads.

-The NPTF and ANPT thread also require the 6-Step plain taper pipe plug gage which consists of one member which checks the minor diameter of an internally threaded NPTF and ANPT hole.
-Taper 6-Step pipe plugs are used in tapered threaded holes.
-In order to use the plain plug, you first must determine with the threaded plug the actual size of the hole in relationship to basic, minimum and maximum thread tolerance.
+The NPTF and ANPT screw thread also requires the 6-Step Crest-Check plain taper pipe plug gage which consists of one member which checks the minor diameter of an internally threaded NPTF and ANPT screw thread hole.
+Plain taper 6-Step Crest-Check pipe plug gauges are used in tapered threaded holes.
+In order to use the plain plug gage, you first must determine with the threaded L1 plug gauge the actual size of the hole in relationship to basic, minimum and maximum screw thread tolerance.

 EXAMPLE: Insert your NPTF thread plug gage into the hole.
-If the parts comes flush with the notch, you must use the notches marked "B" and "BT" on your 6-step plain plug gage.
-If you insert the NPTF threaded plug gage into the hole and the notch is one (1) turn small from being flush then use the notches marked "MN" and "MNT" on the 6-step plain plug gage.
-If after inserting the NPTF threaded plug gage into the hole the notch is one (1) turn large (that is, into the part deeper) from being flush, then use notches marked "MX" and "MXT" on your 6-step plain plug gage.
+If the part comes flush with the notch, you must use the '"Basic" notches marked "B" and "BT" on your 6-step plain plug gauge.
+If you insert the NPTF threaded plug gage into the hole and the notch is one (1) turn small from being flush then use the "Minimum" notches marked "MN" and "MNT" on the 6-step plain plug gauge.
+If after inserting the NPTF threaded plug gage into the hole the notch is one (1) turn large (that is, into the part deeper) from being flush, then use the "Maximum" notches marked "MX" and "MXT" on your 6-step Crest-Check plain plug gauge.

-Remember, first determine thread depth relative to basic and minimum or maximum thread with the threaded plug gage before using the plain plug gage which would be checking the "crest" of the internal threads.
+Remember, first determine tapered screw thread depth relative to basic and minimum or maximum screw thread with the L1 threaded plug gage before using the plain plug gauge which would be checking the "crest" of the internal threads.

 Back to Table of Contents